 3 - Are the windows marked in each room?

-Clearly indicate the windows in each room, try to be accurate with the size of the window in comparison to the wall it sits on.
+Clearly, indicate the windows in each room, try to be accurate with the size of the window in comparison to the wall it sits on.

-4 - Is every room labelled correctly?
+4 - Is every room labeled correctly?

 5 - Are all house fixtures and fittings included?